hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 #### Step 1: Add one custom SQL

-This is one complex query, but it will also quite simple to be visualied in Tableau.
-In this Sql we aims to analyse different carriers arrival delay time sum total, and the total arrival delay rate before 2010.
+In this query we aim to analyse different carriers arrival delay time sum total, and the total arrival delay rate before 2010.

 ```
 SELECT